economia/svg-mapper/README.md

 * f - path to file
 * z - zoomlevel to generate (same numbering as OpenStreetMap or Google Maps)

-Now your tiles should be generated into a directory with the same name as the original SVG, sans the ".svg" suffix - see[example/output](example/output) directory.
+Now your tiles should be generated into a directory with the same name as the original SVG, sans the ".svg" suffix - see [example/output](example/output) directory.
 It is ready to be plugged into Leaflet as any other layer.
-See the (output example)[example/leaflet.html] for details on how to do this.
+See the [output example](example/leaflet.html) for details on how to do this.

 ## Modus operandi
 First of all, map.ls renders your image to a canvas with correct scale for a given zoom level and with appropriate offset from top and left sides to correctly align with Web Mercator tiles.
 See [this image](example/big.png) for an example of Czech Republic at zoomlevel 6.
+This image is then sliced into tiles 256x256px (like [this one](example/output/6/34/21.png) and one [below it](example/output/6/34/22.png)).

 Then, the UTFGrid needs to be generated.
 The biggest issue here is area detection - with possible overlaying paths, it can get quite complex.
 This is why SVGMapper uses color based detection on a rendered SVG rather than computational point-in-polygon detection.
 First, it selects all paths with data-export attribute and changes their fill color to a unique shade.
 This shade is later detected on a per-pixel basis and appropriate UTFGrid JSON is generated.
 For an example of how this works, see [this image](example/big_dataContoured.png).